 In order to ensure long-term engagement and retention of key staff in connection with the acquisition of new business, the divestment of operations or other transitional activities, an additional annual incentive with a deferred payment of 12–24 months may or may not be applied.
 This deferred incentive requires continued employment until an agreed future date for any payment to be made and is applied only in special and rare circumstances, which means that it is not part of any ordinary executive remuneration scheme.
-The deferred incentive should never exceed 50 percent of the contractual annual variable salary component and shall in other aspects comply with the Group bonus plan.
+The deferred incentive should never exceed 50 percent of the contractual annual variable salary component and shall in other aspect comply with the Group bonus plan.

 During the year, Elekta’s Executive Compensation & Capability Committee (ECCC) provided the Board with recommendations regarding principles for formulating the Group’s remuneration system and remuneration of senior executives and senior managers.
 The recommendations covered formulation of the bonus system, distribution between fixed and variable remuneration and the size of any salary increases.
 The ECCC also proposed criteria for assessing the performance of senior executives and senior managers.
-Any decisions on remuneration for the CEO is taken by the Board in its entirety.
+Any decisions on remuneration for the CEO are taken by the Board in its entirety.
 The Board has discussed the proposals from the ECCC and its motion to the Annual General Meeting is based on the recommendation submitted.
 Elekta’s ECCC comprises the Chairman of the Board and three independent Board members.
 The President and CEO attend the committee’s meetings.
 The Group Vice President Human Resources acts as the ECCC secretary.